Murder in United States law: Wisconsin

 Soon after statehood, Wisconsin enacted statutes repealing the common law crime of murder, creating the statutory crime of murder and dividing the statutory crime of murder into three degrees, with the third encompassing felony murder.
 For example, the 1849 Revised Statutes defined third-degree murder as a killing "perpetrated without any design to effect the death, by a person engaged in the commission of any felony".
 The 1956 Criminal Code in § 940.03 defined third-degree murder as causing the death of another "in the course of committing or attempting to commit a felony ... as a natural and probable consequence of the commission of or attempt to commit the felony", and provided that the sentence for the underlying felony could thus be extended by 15 years.
 This was described by some commentators as a "hybrid" between the common-law felony murder rule and the civil law approach of treating an unintentional death as a "penalty-enhancer" to the punishment for the underlying felony.
 The 1988 revision of § 940.03 removed the term "third-degree murder" entirely and re-entitled the section as "felony murder".

 Washington

 In the state of Washington, a person may be convicted of first-degree murder when there is a premeditated intent to cause the death of another person.
 Murder in the first-degree is a class A felony in the state of Washington.
 If a person is convicted of first-degree murder, they will not receive anything lower than life imprisonment.
 The offender can possibly get a charge of aggravated first-degree murder if they commit first-degree murder and have an aggravating circumstance, for example if they kill a public safety official, such as a police officer, firefighter, or paramedic.
 In this case, the offender can receive the death penalty.
-However, in October 2018, the Washington State Supreme Court ruled that execution could no longer be used as a penalty for any crime.
+In October 2018, the Washington State Supreme Court ruled that execution could no longer be used as a penalty for any crime.